sbabic/swupdate/doc/source/swupdate.rst

 Format of the sw-description file using libconfig
 -------------------------------------------------

-sw-description follows the rule described in the libconfig manual.
-The following example explains better the tags that are
+Using the default parser, sw-description follows the rule described in the libconfig manual.
+The following example explains better the implemented tags:

 ::